swt30/thesis/chapters/04-heating/04-heating.md

 Consider two planets of the same mass and composition.
 One of them is heated internally and one is heated externally, but the degree of heating is the same.
 How does the radius compare between the two cases?
-To address this question, I have two different methods intended to evaluate the relative effectiveness of internal and external heating.
+To address this question, I have compared two different methods intended to evaluate the relative effectiveness of internal and external heating.
-Both begin by modelling a planet that is heated by internal sources only.
+To begin, we must model a planet that is heated by an internal source only; then we model a planet heated by an equivalent source of heat applied externally.

-##### Internally-heated only
+##### A planet heated solely by internal energy generation

 I begin by creating a planetary model with no irradiation; that is, I set $T_\mathrm{irr} = 0$.
 I fix the energy generation rate per unit mass in the nucleus $\varepsilon$.
 Then I evaluate the radius of this planet as described in @sec:heated-planets.
-This planet is only heated from within.
+This model represents a planet heated only from within.
-We now require a way to compare this heating with heating that comes from an external source.

-##### Irradiated only: method A
+##### A planet heated solely through externally applied flux

-I take an internally-heated planet as above and calculate its effective temperature (@eq:effective-temperature).
+I take the internally heated planet as above and calculate its black-body temperature (@eq:black-body-temperature) by using its surface flux.
-In general this value is quite low.^[For example, the effective temperature of the Earth calculated this way is about $35\,$K.]
+In general this value is quite low.^[For example, the black-body temperature of the Earth calculated this way is about $35\,$K.]
-If we then equate this temperature to the effective temperature produced by an irradiative source, we can set $T_\mathrm{irr} = T_\mathrm{eff}$.
+To compare internal and external heating, we can then equate this black-body temperature to the black-body temperature of a source whose energy input is solely irradiative.
-I then create a second planetary model with no internal heating and this irradiation temperature; that is, I set $T_\mathrm{int}=0$ and $T_\mathrm{irr}$ as just described.
+In practice this means creating a second planetary model with no internal heating and this irradiation temperature just calculated; that is, I set $T_\mathrm{int}=0$ and $T_\mathrm{irr} = T_\mathrm{black body}$, where $T_\mathrm{black body}$ is the black-body temperature of the equivalent internally heated planet.
-Finally, I calculate the radius of this irradiated model and compare it to the radius of the internally-heated model.
+Finally, I calculate the radius of this irradiated planet and compare it to the radius of the internally heated planet.

-This method invariably produces planets that are smaller than the equivalent internally-heated model.
+This method invariably produces planets that are smaller than the equivalent internally heated model (the dotted line in @fig:internal-external-heat).
 This is because, with no internal heating and with an irradiation temperature much less than $300\,$K, the irradiated planets have virtually negligible atmospheres.
-@Fig:internal-external-heat shows the mass--radius relation for these planets (dotted line); changing the internal energy generation rate used in the internally-heated model over four orders of magnitude produced no discernible increase in the radii of equivalently-irradiated planets.^[In the example above, increasing the effective temperature of the Earth from $35\,$K to $350\,$K needs a thousand-fold increase in Earth's energy generation rate $\varepsilon$.]
+Changing the internal energy generation rate used in the internally heated model over four orders of magnitude produced no discernible increase in the radii of equivalently irradiated planets.^[In the example above, increasing the black-body temperature of the Earth from $35\,$K to $350\,$K needs a thousand-fold increase in Earth's energy generation rate $\varepsilon$.]

-This indicates that perhaps the effective temperature is not a good choice for the characteristic temperature of such a planet.
+This indicates that perhaps the black-body temperature is not a good choice for the characteristic temperature of such an internally heated planet.
-In reality, any internal energy input is trapped at the base of the opaque atmosphere, so the temperature through the atmosphere is much higher than $T_\mathrm{eff}$.
+After all, the question we are really interested in answering here is In reality, any internal energy input is trapped at the base of the opaque atmosphere, so the temperature through the atmosphere is much higher than $T_\mathrm{blackbody}$.
-I therefore also trialled a second method for assessing the relative inflation of an irradiated planet.
+I therefore produced a second set of irradiated models.

-##### Irradiated only: method B

-I again take an internally-heated planet as above.
-But instead of calculating its effective temperature, I take the temperature at the radiative--convective boundary $T(P=100\,\mathrm{bar})$ as being a representative temperature for the interior.
+Here, instead of setting the irradiation temperature equal to the black body temperature from an internally heated model, I instead use the temperature at the radiative--convective boundary $T_\mathrm{tr}$.
-This differs from method A because this temperature is hotter than the planet's black body effective temperature, owing to the insulating effect of the thick, opaque atmosphere.
+It is a better representative temperature temperature for the interior of the planet: it is hotter than the planet's black-body temperature owing to the insulating effect of the thick, opaque atmosphere.
-As above, I then create a second planetary model, setting $T_\mathrm{int}=0$ as before but then setting $T_\mathrm{irr} = T(P=100\,\mathrm{bar})$.

-This method produces planets that are larger than the equivalent internally-heated planets.
+This second method produces planets that are larger than the first method, but still smaller the equivalent internally heated planets.
 [@Fig:internal-external-heat] shows this for some different heating scenarios (dashed lines).
-For example, if we take a $4\,$M$_\oplus$ planet with $30$% water by mass and an Earth-like level of internal energy generation, its radius is approximately $2$R$_\oplus$.
+For example, if we take a $2\,$M$_\oplus$ planet with $30$% water by mass and an Earth-like level of internal energy generation, its radius is approximately $2$R$_\oplus$.
-If we then instead treat the temperature at the radiative--convective boundary as being provided by an irradiation flux at the top of the atmosphere, we find that the planet is $0.7\,$R$_\oplus$ larger.
+A planet with the same temperature applied *externally* is slightly smaller.
+But at higher energy generation rates we see that the internal heating more strongly affects the radius: the same planet would be almost twice the size if heated internally.

 \newthought{These two methods} produce very different results.
 The first method is a more direct comparison, because it effectively compares energy fluxes.
 But I argue that the second method better accounts for the fact that energy is trapped in the lower layers of the atmosphere when it comes from the interior.
-From [@fig:internal-external-heat], all other things being equal, it therefore appears that a watery super-Earth is more easily inflated by external heating than by equivalent internal heating.
+From [@fig:internal-external-heat], all other things being equal, it therefore appears that a watery super-Earth is more easily inflated by internal heating than by equivalent external heating.

 ![
-  A planet's radius increases more when it is externally heated than when it is internally heated to an equivalent temperature.
+  A planet's radius increases more when it is internally heated than when it is externally heated to an equivalent temperature.
-  Here I show the results of the procedure described in @sec:comparing-internal-and-external-heating.
-  I compare mass--radius diagrams from three sources: first, planets with varying degrees of internal heating (solid); second, planets where the planet's effective temperature is instead treated as its irradiation temperature (dotted); third, planets where the atmosphere--envelope temperature arising from internal heating is instead treated as the irradiation temperature (dashed).
+  Here I compare planets where the energy source is solely internal (solid lines) to planets that are otherwise equivalent except that the heating is applied externally (dashed and dotted lines).
+  The dashed and dotted lines use different reference irradiation temperatures in the atmospheric profile: in the first I use the temperature from the radiative--convective boundary of the internally heated planet; in the second I use its black-body temperature.
+  But in both cases the degree of inflation is less than when the planet is heated internally.
 ](internal-vs-external){#fig:internal-external-heat}

 ### Atmospheric profiles